brunchwnewton/aethic-code/files/resources/provenance/CORPUS_PROVENANCE_RECORD.md

-claim that silently dropped a non-negativity rider; the paper's header now carries a reviewer-error log with the same visibility as drafting errors --- a convention this arc established. (iv) *The author's repair, and its small wobble*: the author's child/proper-child disambiguation (multiplicative childhood versus additive segment with natively strict weights) killed a three-round vacuity family at its actual root --- the strongest single repair in the paper's history, so classified in the header as author-originated --- while its strict upper bound was review-repaired for non-dense weight types, closed at the top and flagged for the author's sign-off.
+claim that silently dropped a non-negativity rider; the paper's header now carries a reviewer-error log with the same visibility as drafting errors --- a convention this arc established. (iv) *The author's repair, and its small wobble*: the author's child/proper-child disambiguation --- in his words, a child is ``something which you get by multiplying a new'' state in, while a proper child ``is specifically a segment from the linear combination,'' weights strictly between their totals and zero ``that way, intuitively it's like a segment for which we can add back the remainder,'' with the containment fact (all proper children are children) stated alongside --- killed a three-round vacuity family at its actual root --- the strongest single repair in the paper's history, so classified in the header as author-originated --- while its strict upper bound was review-repaired for non-dense weight types, closed at the top and flagged for the author's sign-off.

-**The arc's operative conclusion, quoted from the final report because it is the record's most precise statement of the same-family limit**: across five rounds ``errors have originated in the source manuscript, the drafting, the reviewer twice --- both times ratified into the text by the next draft --- and now, mildly, in the author's own repair.
+**The arc's closing tally (seven rounds, per the final reports)**: findings originated in the source span (one), the drafting (several), the review (five, counting the seventh round's review-adjacent tension between a review fix and adjacent retained text; two verdict-relevant, the rest phrasing-level, each ratified into a draft before retraction or repair), and the author's repair (one, mild) --- the reviewer the most frequent source in the last three rounds even as findings shrank from verdict-flippers to phrasing, which the report itself calls the strongest argument the log makes for the independent hour. **The mid-arc statement of the same-family limit, quoted because it is the record's most precise**: across five rounds ``errors have originated in the source manuscript, the drafting, the reviewer twice --- both times ratified into the text by the next draft --- and now, mildly, in the author's own repair.
 Every party in the loop has generated at least one...